apostrophecms/apostrophe-guides/README.md

 Additionally, you can modify any of the guide templates by coping the template you wish to modify from `node_modules/apostrophe-guides/views` to your project's `lib/modules/apostrophe-guides/views` directory.

+Just note that you only need to copy the files you wish to modify to your local `apostrophe-guides` directory.
+You do not need to copy them all.

 Happy documenting!